Circumcision

 “And I’m going to fish in the river of milk all day long,” Tato chimes in.

-The kiai laughs once more, his teeth, never brushed, looking dreadfully bad.
-Our older friends, who haven’t been circumcised yet, listen to our conversation in silence.
-In their eyes, I can see a fear of being left out of heaven, a fear of running out of maidens, and a fear of finishing up in hell instead.
+The kiai laughs once more, his teeth – never brushed – looking dreadfully bad.
+Our older friends, who haven’t been circumcised yet listen to our conversation in silence.
+In their eyes, I can see a fear of being left out of heaven, of running out of maidens, of finishing up in hell instead.

 From that evening on, we take our studies seriously.
-We throw ourselves at our school lessons with real determination.
+We throw ourselves into our school lessons with real determination.
 And on top of that, my brother and I begin fasting on Mondays and Thursdays until the end of the school year.
-The result of all this effort is that I graduate to the next grade.
+As a result of all this effort, I graduate to the next grade.

-Half a month before the end of the school year, my father plans to put on a play to be performed by the schoolchildren themselves.
-The circumcisions are to take place the next day.
-Father even plans to make this an annual event, giving his poorer friends a chance to have their sons circumcised together.
-But there isn’t much enthusiasm from the people of our small town.
-Folks around here feel ashamed if their sons are circumcised by someone else.
-So, for that first trial, only six boys are to be circumcised: myself, Tato, a ten-year-old nephew of my father’s, and an eighteen-year-old foster son of my father’s who’s already had a child with our house helper.
-He refused to be circumcised.
-He says he would only let his own father do it.
-The other two boys are from poor families who live on the outskirts of town.
+Half a month before the end of the school year, my father plans to stage a play performed by the schoolchildren themselves.
+The circumcisions are scheduled for the next day.
+Father plans to make this an annual event, giving his poorer friends a chance to have their sons circumcised together.
+But there isn’t much enthusiasm from the people in our small town.
+Folks around here feel ashamed if their sons are circumcised by anyone else.
+So, for that first trial, only six boys are to be circumcised: Tato, myself, a ten-year-old nephew of my father, and an eighteen-year-old foster son of my father’s who has already had a child with our house helper.
+He refuses to be circumcised.
+He says he’ll only let his own father do it.
+The other two boys are from poor families living on the outskirts of town.

-As far back as I can remember, my father’s plan to celebrate the end of the school year with a play and the circumcision of the poor boys does not go as he hoped.
+As far back as I can remember, my father’s plan to celebrate the end of the school year with a play and the circumcision of poor boys doesn’t go as he hoped.

-At the time, I am in the fourth grade at my father’s own school, and my brother Tato is in the second grade.
-Both of us are promoted to the next grade at the end of the school year.
-Five days before the end-of-year celebrations, the group of us who are to be circumcised have to memorize the panembrama song.3 We are to sing it on stage, introducing ourselves to the audience, letting them know that the next day we are to be circumcised, and asking for their blessings.
-Our teacher has written a play about a lost goat, with all the roles played by the boys.
+At that time, I’m in the fourth grade at my father’s school, and my brother Tato is in the second grade.
+Both of us are promoted to the next grade at the end of the year.
+Five days before the end-of-year celebrations, we boys who are to be circumcised have to memorize the panembrama song.3 We will sing it on stage, introducing ourselves to the audience, letting them know that the next day we are to be circumcised, and asking for their blessings.
+Our teacher wrote a play about a lost goat, with all the roles played by the boys.

-Finally, the day we have been eagerly awaiting arrives.
-The night before the circumcision, Tato and I receive gifts: silk sarongs from our grandmother, plastic sandals and new clothes from our mother, betel nut from the girls, and eight children’s books in Dutch from our father.
-The gifts make us forget that we are about to endure pain the next day.
+Finally, the day we’ve been eagerly awaiting arrives.
+The night before the circumcision, Tato and I receive gifts: silk sarongs from our grandmother, plastic sandals and new clothes from our mother, betel nut from the girls, and eight Dutch children’s books from our father.
+The gifts make us forget that we’re about to endure pain tomorrow.

 That night, our school is packed with spectators.
-Food is served—boiled cassava and peanuts, fermented rice, sticky rice cakes, and other traditional foods.
-As the performance is about to start, those of us who are to be circumcised the next day line up on stage.
-I am dressed in a sarong and headscarf.
+Food is served: boiled cassava and peanuts, fermented rice, sticky rice cakes, and other traditional foods.
+As the performance is about to start, the boys who are to be circumcised tomorrow line up on stage.
+I’m dressed in a sarong and headscarf.
 Tato and the other boys are bareheaded.
-As the curtain opened, the gamelan orchestra starts to play.
+As the curtain opens, the gamelan orchestra starts to play.
 We bow to the audience.

-Oh, how proud I feel in that moment.
-I see all the spectators captivated by us as we sing, announcing that tomorrow we are to be circumcised.
-The girls look at us with admiration, six more young men would soon join their ranks.
+Oh, how proud I feel at that moment.
+I see all the spectators captivated by us as we sing, announcing that tomorrow we will be circumcised.
+The girls look at us with admiration, six more young men will soon join their ranks.
 When we finish singing, we bow again, and the audience responds with rapturous applause.
-Then the curtain closes, and we are relieved of our heavy burden.
+Then the curtain closes, and we’re relieved of our heavy burden.

 From time to time, as the gamelan orchestra pauses, other music takes over playing songs like Kembang Kacang, Rose Mary, cowboy tunes, Stambul Konstantinopel, and other kroncong melodies.

-When the play ends, we who are to be circumcised receive many encouraging pats on the back, pats that fill us with courage.
-And that made us all full of pride.
-That night, Tato keeps singing in his bed until his voice grows softer and softer, and finally fades away as he drifts to sleep.
+When the play ends, we boys who are to be circumcised receive many encouraging pats on the back – pats that fill us with courage.
+And that fills us with pride.
+That night, Tato continues singing in his bed until his voice grows softer and softer, and finally fades away as he drifts to sleep.

-The day of a circumcision is one of the great days in our village, just like births, weddings, deaths, and holy days.
-News about it always spreads quickly throughout the town.
-From every corner, my mother receives gifts as contributions to holding the celebration, even though no formal invitations have been sent out.
-And just as on other significant days, we stay up late the night before and rise early.
+The day of a circumcision is one of the great days in our village, like births, weddings, deaths, and holy days.
+News about it spreads quickly throughout the town.
+From every corner, my mother receives gifts as contributions to the celebration, even though no formal invitations have been sent out.
+And just like on other significant days, we stay up late the night before and rise early.

-By half-past four in the morning, our house is already bustling.
-The boys to be circumcised have bathed and are dressed in new sarongs, with caps or headscarves.
-My younger sisters dress up in brand-new clothes.
-Mother is dressed in a new parang rusak patterned batik sarong and a lace-embroidered kebaya blouse4 with a kutubaru sash,5 a gift from her sister who teaches at the girls’ school in the neighboring coastal town of Rembang.
+By half past four in the morning, our house is already bustling.
+The boys who are to be circumcised have washed and are dressed in new sarongs, with caps or headscarves.
+My younger sisters are dressed in brand-new clothes.
+Mother wears a new parang rusak patterned batik sarong and a lace-embroidered kebaya blouse4 with a kutubaru sash,5 a gift from her sister who teaches at the girls’ school in the neighboring coastal town of Rembang.
 She drapes a green rainbow shawl over her shoulders.
-Father is wearing his formal attire, a parang rusak patterned sarong and long-sleeved shirt.
-He is always barefoot, except when at home where he wears wooden clogs or slippers.
+Father wears his formal attire: a parang rusak patterned sarong and long-sleeved shirt.
+He is always barefoot, except when at home, where he wears wooden clogs or slippers.

 As if stricken by an illness, our close neighbors also rise early, dress in new clothes, and join us on the walk to the school.
 Our school is five hundred meters from our house.

 A canopy has been erected at the school for the circumcision ceremony.
 It is enclosed with lace mosquito netting.
-Us boys to be circumcised sit in a row of chairs near next to the canopy.
+We boys to be circumcised sit in a row of chairs near the canopy.
 Gradually, the elders who will witness the ceremony start to gather in greater numbers.
-Children swarm around the hut, too, while the girls kept a slight distance.
-Eventually, the circumciser arrives, carrying a handkerchief bundle containing three razors.
+Children swarm around the hut too, while the girls kept a slight distance.
+Eventually, the circumciser arrives carrying a handkerchief bundle containing three razors.

 An old man approaches us and says, “Don’t be afraid.
 It doesn’t hurt to be circumcised.
 It feels like nothing more than an ant’s bite.
 I even laughed when I was circumcised.”